my1396/Water-Transfer/README.md

 **Improve model performance**

-Current issue: low recall
+Main Issue: low recall, about 0.5x

+Current Status: improved recall, to about 0.8, at the cost of lower precision, about 0.7.

-- [ ] Deal with data imbalance: create 1-1 water receive or not
+- [ ] Deal with data imbalance:

-  2025-03-12
+  Fix: assign class weights, 0-1 water receive or not, to generate balanced training samples.

   Time period: 2010-2020 (all)

   - Eastern: 2010-**2013** (inclusive), 2012 as of now.
   - Central: 2010-2014 (inclusive)

+  2025-03-12

   Average performance (average of 10-fold CV) before and after stratified sampling (V1 for before, V2 for after):

   |            | accuracy | recall | precision | F1   |
   | ---------- | -------- | ------ | --------- | ---- |
   | Eastern V1 | 0.93     | 0.64   | 0.86      | 0.73 |